nais/doc/docs/device/install.md

 You install Kolide by following these steps:

-1. Send a message to the Kolide app on Slack, either by:
+1. Send a message to the Kolide app on Slack.
+Choose **one** of the two options below:
-   1. Pasting the following command (in any message input field) in Slack: `/msg @Kolide installers` or by,
+   1. Paste the following command (in any message input field) in Slack: `/msg @Kolide installers`.
-   2. Finding the "Kolide" app and directly messaging it the word `installers` (case independent).
+   2. Find the "Kolide" app within Slack and directly message it the word `installers` (case independent).
 2. Follow Kolide's walk-through:

    1. Select `Enroll a Device`